RubenSystems/m_prime/README.md

 ### Automatic vectorisation

 Automatic vectorisation is still very basic with mcts optimiser and an ongoing area of resarch.
 It cannot reliably idenfify vectoriastion opportunities.
+Another issue is that the search space starts to become **very** large (so large that my laptop can only handle so many iterations before it kills the process).
+A solution for this is a function approximator.
 Here is an example of a pairwise addition of two vectors:

 Origial code: